How to Best View the Hollywood Sign:

-The Cahuenga Peak hike is open to the more experienced hiker.
+The Cahuenga Peak hike is open to the more experienced hiker, and visitors are advised to hike at their own risk.
 The trail is more rugged and less defined than the Canyon Blvd trail but offers amazing views of the city, Burbank, and Lake Hollywood.
-The trail leads you to the same viewpoint as the HollyRidge trail.
+The trail leads visitors to the same viewpoint as the HollyRidge trail and is open from sunrise to sunset.
 Click here for more information.
-Open from sunrise to sunset, please hike at your own risk.

 Please note that trespassing to and around the Sign is illegal, and the Sign is monitored by security cameras.
 There is also an LAPD officer stationed at the Sign 24 hours a day.
 The closest you can be to the Sign is from the trail behind the Sign on the other side of the fence.